How to Sell Your Parents on Out-of-State Colleges

 What are the room and board fees and conditions like?

 College websites usually include their room and board prices.
 Visiting colleges will help you get a better look at what to expect too.
 There’s a chance room and board could be expensive and the living accommodations just aren’t worth the price, and you decide to pivo to a different living situation.
-If you’re thinking about living off campus at any point, this can also be a good time to research what those expenses are like, such as average rents.
+If you’re thinking about living off campus at any point, this can also be a good time to research what those expenses are like, such as average rent.

 How safe is the campus, and what kind of precautions are in place?